-UNITED STATES SECURITIES AND EXCHANGE COMMISSION

-Washington, D.C.
-20549
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
+20549 Form 10-K

-Form 10-K

-\checkmark

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGEACT OF 1934 or

-For the fiscal year ended December 31, 2012

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 eMAGIN CORPORATION

-Commission file number 001-15751

-(Exact name of registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-56-1764501 (I.R.S.
-Employer Identification No.)

-3006 Northup Way, Suite 103, Bellevue, Washington 98004

-(Address of principal executive offices)

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act: None

-Securities registered pursuant to Section 12(g) of the Act: Common Stock, \$.001 Par Value Per Share

-Indicate by check mark whether the registrant is a well-known seasoned issuer as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🗹

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗹

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \square No \square

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\$ 229.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \square No \square

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+(Mark One) ☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2013 ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from Commission file number 001-15751 eMAGIN CORPORATION (Exact name of registrant as specified in its charter) Delaware 56-1764501 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) 3006 Northup Way, Suite 103, Bellevue, Washington 98004 (Address of principal executive offices) (425) 284-5200 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: None Securities registered pursuant to Section 12(g) of the Act: Common Stock, \$.001 Par Value Per Share Indicate by check mark whether the registrant is a well-known seasoned issuer as defined in Rule 405 of the Securities Act.
+Yes 🗆 No 🗸 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes ☑ No □ Indicate by check mark whether the registrant has submitted electronically and nosted on its corporate Web site. if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (8 229.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes \square No \square Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§ 229,405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. \square Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
 See the definition of "large accelerated filer," "accelerated filer and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer 🗆 Accelerated filer 🗆 Non-accelerated filer 🗆 Smaller Reporting Company 🗹

-Indicate by check mark whether the registrant is a shell company (as defined by Rule 12b-2 of the Exchange Act) Yes  No 🗹
+(Check one): Large accelerated filer \square Accelerated filer Non-accelerated filer (Do not check if a smaller reporting company) Smaller Reporting Company ☑ Indicate by check mark whether the registrant is a shell company (as defined by Rule 12b-2 of the Exchange Act) Yes \square No \square

-As of June 30, 2012, the aggregate market value of the issued and outstanding common stock held by non-affiliates of the registrant, based upon the closing price of the common stock as traded on the NYSE MKT of \$3.09 was approximately \$49.89 million.
+As of June 30, 2013, the last business day of the registrant's most recently completed second quarter, the aggregate market value of the issued and outstanding common stock held by non-affiliates of the registrant, based upon the closing price of the common stock as traded on the NYSE MKT of \$3.56 was approximately \$58.5 million.
 For purposes of the above statement only, all directors, executive officers and 10% shareholders are assumed to be affiliates.
 This determination of affiliate status is not necessarily a conclusive determination for any other purpose.

-Number of shares of common stock outstanding as of January 31, 2013 was 23,674,541.
+The number of shares of common stock outstanding as of January 31, 2014 was 23,928,619.